 Walt used both a crew of out-of-work depression-era workers to build the new home and hired a young graduate of the Vienna Academy of Fine Arts to paint the whole ceiling.
 The storybook house mixes French Provincial, Country Tudor, and Neo-Gothic styles.
 It’s a four-bedroom mansion that features a turret, a cobblestone driveway, and stained glass windows.
 The vines covering house lend more fairytale charm.

 The ceilings were truly beautiful and inspiring.
 The dining room features wood beam ceilings and original ceiling murals with images of sea-dragons and other fantastical, Disney-esque creatures.

 The formal two story living room had a great hall feeling.
 It also included amazing details like vaulted beamed ceilings, stained glass windows, a fireplace and a Juliet balcony.

 The Juliet balcony was coined ““Christmas Tree Point” by Diane Disney because she (and her sister) would peek down on Christmas morning to get their first glimpse at the Christmas tree and presents.

 The outside of the house is just as pretty as the inside.
 It looks like a cottage straight out of Sleeping Beauty.
 It really feels like “This is a house where stories are told.”

-In the back yard you’ll find the Snow White and the Seven Dwarfs-style playhouse Walt gave to his girls one Christmas.
+In the back yard you’ll find the Snow White and the Seven Dwarfs-style playhouse Walt gave to his girls for Christmas in 1937.
 The cottage was complete with a working phone line, electricity and plumbing!
 “Santa” even called on Christmas morning to ask if the girls liked their new playhouse.